List of Monster Allergy characters: Monster-Ska

 Monsters-Ska are monsters who, by nature and choice, are absolutely evil, and live outside and far from the Suspended City (very often in the human world).
-The Monster-Ska don't follow monster society rules and for this reason they are a constant danger to the good monsters, the Monster-Si.
-Some types of Monster-Ska live alone, while others live in very organized small and independent communities.
+The Monster-Ska do not follow monster society rules and for this reason they are a constant danger to the good monsters, the Monster-Si.
+Some types of Monster-Ska live alone, while others live in small and independent communities.